 Convection forms distinct types of clouds.
 Convective clouds are divided into two types (genera): cumulus and cumulonimbus.
-Each successive type and species display more vertical development as a result of more convective energy being available.
+Each successive type and species display more vertical development due to more convective energy being available.

 The more convective energy is available, the higher the convective cloud will reach.
 In terms of how high convection goes, there are two types of convection.
-If convective clouds reach above ~6 km high, it is called deep convection.
-If convective clouds do not reach as high, it is called shallow convection.
+It is called deep convection if convective clouds reach above ~6 km high.
+It is called shallow convection if convective clouds do not reach as high.

 Only deep convection produces strong rain showers and thunderstorms.